Learning Lens Blur Fields: Rendering with Blur Fields

 \subsection{Lens Blur Field Dataset}

-To facilitate applications of lens blur fields in computational photography and rendering, we make available a dataset of lens blur fields calibrated across a range of smartphone cameras and SLR lenses and camera bodies.
-The dataset includes all lens blur fields described thus far (a detailed listing of the camera and lenses included in the dataset is provided in the Supplement S2).
+To facilitate applications of lens blur fields in computational photography and rendering, we make available a dataset of lens blur fields calibrated across a range of smartphone cameras and SLR lenses.
+The dataset includes all lens blur fields described thus far (a complete listing of cameras and lenses included in the dataset is provided in Supplement Tab.
+S-III).